ekoca/Sudoku-AI/README.md

 This project requires **Python 3**.

 I recommend you install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 Please try using the environment provided for unix or windows:
-# Unix env => aind-environment-unix
+* `Unix env` - aind-environment-unix.yml
-# Windows env => aind-environment-windows
+* `Windows env` - aind-environment-windows.yml

 ##### Optional: Pygame